MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Experiments and Analysis

-\subsubsection{Ablation Study.}
+\subsubsection{Ablation Study}

 To separately prove the efficiency of each module of DS$^2$Net, we conduct experiments adapting OTU\_2d to OTU\_CEUS.
 From Tab.~\ref{Tab8}, we analyze in the following points.
 (1) Compared to PSPNet without domain adaptation, only applying symmetric structure can not bring improvement, because domain shift problem still exists.
 (2) When adding feature alignment mechanism, the performance significantly improve.
 This reflects that feature alignment makes effect on alleviating the domain shift problem and improves the general representation capability of $E_{s}$ and $E_{t}$.
 (3) When appending DDSM, the architecture further improves.
 The reason is that DDSM guides the optimization trend making the target images become easier to be represented into target-style.
 (4) When appending DUSM, the architecture still achieves improvement benefiting from universal feature extraction.
+(5) As shown in Tab.\ref{Tab8}, DDSM and DUSM can work well singly.
+When applying two modules together, the cross-domain semantic segmentation performance further improves.
+It means two modules are compatible and have complementary contributions on performance improvement.
+(6) In this experiment, DS$^2$Net is trained on training set and directly evaluated on testing set at each 4k iterations (80k iterations in total).
+We find a best performance model on testing set and provide the best results to reveal the effectiveness of each key module.

-\subsubsection{Visualization and Analysis.}
+\subsubsection{Visualization and Analysis}

 To intuitively show the performance of DS$^2$Net, we compare the segmentation performance of different methods.
 The qualitative results are shown in Fig.\ref{Fig7}.
-We can see that only training model without domain adaptation can work well on some easy cases, but can not handle harder cases.
+We can observe that training model under ``w/o DA'' setting can work well on some easy cases, but cannot handle harder cases.
 Benefiting from feature alignment mechanism, AdapSegNet and EGUDA can generate reasonable predictions under most cases, even on hard cases.
-Obviously, DS$^2$Net shows the most powerful performance.
-On medium and hard cases, DS$^2$Net can capture more semantic information and achieve most close results to ``Upperbound''.
-To directly show the effectiveness of each module, we also conduct visualization analysis.
-As shown in Fig.\ref{Fig8}, symmetric architecture does not work well, because dual encoders and decoder-heads can not solve domain shift problems.
-When applying feature alignment mechanism, the model can generate reasonable predictions.
-When appending DDSM, the model can generate more semantically reasonable predictions.
-When adding DUSM, the final DS$^2$Net shows the strongest representation capability.
-This visualization comparison coincides with the ablation experiments shown in Tab.\ref{Tab8}, which further makes DS$^2$Net more convincing and interpretable.
+DDFSeg and DAFormer can also perform well, in which DAFormer has more tendency on foreground prediction because of pseudo-foreground-label guidance (self-training mechanism).
+Obviously, DS$^2$Net shows the most powerful performance compared to previous methods.
+On medium and hard cases, our proposed DS$^2$Net can capture more semantic information and achieve closest results to ``Upperbound''.